Slymeball/Figura-Wiki/docs/basics/add-model.md

 ---

-{: .important-title }
-> Series
->
-> This page is in a series with others.
-Before starting, please make sure you...
->
-> - Install the Figura mod.
-> - Create an empty avatar.

 Now that you've created an empty Figura avatar, you may be wondering "what do I do with this?"
 The first step is adding your own custom model, whether it's an addition to the vanilla model or a whole new one.

 ## Installing Blockbench